Paul1nh0/jsh/automation/MsEdge/README.md

-# i left some junk here you can see what the normal output looks like. at the log.crash.txt there's still some old zero days crashing asseambly instruction ..
+# i left some junk here, so you can see what's the normal output looks like. at the log.crash.txt there's still some old zero days crashing asseambly instruction ..